Xmas Menu & Recipe Ideas

 - If you're using raw cream for the first time, here are some tips on whipping it (read these well ahead of time)

 - For a decadent looking but whole food dessert, check out these two chocolate cheesecake / mousse recipes

 - White Christmas Slice or Chocolate Xmas Bark

-- Almond flour Xmas star cookies
+- Or try these almond flour Xmas star cookies

 - And here are a bunch of Paleo Xmas treats from the Paleo Mom including a grain free (but not GAPS) chocolate eclair